Biofield Therapy in Oncology: Modulation of Tumor Biology Phase II

 Outcomes

-- In replicating the prior biofield therapy experiments, confirmed efficacy of biofield therapy with antiproliferative effects and antimetastatic effects across 6+ types of pancreatic cells and in 2 types of mice:
+• In replicating the prior biofield therapy experiments, confirmed efficacy of biofield therapy with antiproliferative effects and antimetastatic effects across three different biofield therapists, 6+ types of pancreatic cells, and in 2 types of mice:

-- Reducing the growth rate of tumor statistically significantly relative to controls
+• Consistently reduced the growth rate in cancer cells and patient-derived tumor organoids statistically significantly relative to controls

-- Inhibiting migration and invasion in pancreatic cells statistically significantly relative to controls, with metastasis reduced by 34-55% in cells and 51-73% in animals, stopping cell cycle progression early and dramatically decreasing spread to surrounding cells better than today’s standard of care drug, gemcitabine
+• Inhibited spread (metastasis), with migration and invasion through tissue barriers in pancreatic cells statistically reduced relative to controls, by 34-55% in cells, stopping cell cycle progression early and dramatically decreasing spread to surrounding cells better than today’s standard of care drug, gemcitabine

-- Modulated expression of FOXM1, a protein that binds to genes to control their activity, which suggests that the biofield therapy-induced anti-metastatic effect may be at least in part mediated by its ability to downregulate the FOXM1 protein
+• Critical growth protein FOXM1, a key driver of cancer growth and metastasis, was suppressed Modulated expression of FOXM1.
+When FOXM1 was genetically removed, many of biofield therapy’s effects were diminished, which suggests that the biofield therapy-induced anti-proliferative, anti-metastatic effect may be at least in part mediated by its ability to downregulate the FOXM1 protein

 Publication in Biophysica: